Salimer/RLCS-event-landing-page/README.md

 - Templete used in project provided by (Microverse).
 - Original design idea by [Cindy Shin in Behance](https://www.behance.net/adagio07).
-- A special thanks to my dear friend [Rakman Anaam](https://ig.me/m/rakmananaam) for the preview design

 <p align="right">(<a href="#readme-top">back to top</a>)</p>